 In accordance with the requirements of the TSX, an aggregate of 11,061,614 Common Shares and 2,765,403 Sub Receipt Warrants issued upon the conversion of the Subscription Receipts were deposited into escrow pursuant to an escrow agreement dated April 7, 2021, between the Corporation, TSX Trust Company, as escrow agent, and certain securityholders of the Corporation (the "Escrow Agreement").
-As of December 31, 2021, an aggregate of 5,535,808 Common Shares and 1,382,702 Sub Receipt Warrants remain in escrow under the Escrow Agreement.
-See "Escrowed Securities" for more details.
+One quarter of the escrowed securities were released on the date the Common Share were listed on the TSX, being April 13, 2021 (the "Listing Date").
+One third of the escrowed securities were released 6 months after the Listing Date, one half of the escrowed securities were released 12 months after the Listing Date and the remaining escrowed securities were released 18 months after the Listing Date.
+As of December 31, 2022, no securities remain in escrow under the Escrow Agreement.